knvsl/teapot-demo/_site/intro.md

 ________

 #### In detail:
-1. To add a new shader place the file inside the `glsl` folder.
+1. To add a new shader place the file inside the `shaders` folder.

 2. Inside `settings.js` define a new `const` for the shader.
 The shader constants are used to index into an array of shaders for switching between them.<br><br>
 `settings.js:`<br>